laravel-mix/laravel-mix/docs/installation.md

 Laravel Mix consists of two core components:

-* **webpack.mix.js:** This is your configuration layer on top of Webpack.
+* **webpack.mix.js:** This is your configuration layer on top of webpack.
 Most of your time will be spent here.
-* **webpack.config.js:** This is the traditional Webpack configuration file.
+* **webpack.config.js:** This is the traditional webpack configuration file.
 Only advanced users need to visit this file.

 Head over to your webpack.mix.js file: